 Olives are small fruits produced by the olive tree (Olea europaea

-: A study conducted in 2012 on the effects of supplementing broiler chickens' diets with 10 g/kg of dietary olive leaves, showed that it had an anti-hypertensive effect and decreased incidences of ascites in chickens exposed to cold ambient temperatures.
+- Cardiovascular Support: A study conducted in 2012 on the effects of supplementing broiler chickens' diets with 10 g/kg of dietary olive leaves, showed that it had an anti-hypertensive effect and decreased incidences of ascites in chickens exposed to cold ambient temperatures.

-: Adding 1-3% olive leaf powder to the diet of 120 laying hens for 8 weeks showed that it helped to reduce egg yolk cholesterol content and egg yolk coloring agent.
+- Egg quality: Adding 1-3% olive leaf powder to the diet of 120 laying hens for 8 weeks showed that it helped to reduce egg yolk cholesterol content and egg yolk coloring agent.

 - Antimicrobial: Olive oil leaf extract has demonstrated strong antimicrobial activity against Campylobacter jejuni and Staphylococcus aureus (including methicillin-resistant S. aureus.